-What is the NVM Express®Specification?
+What is the NVM Express® Base Specification?

 Designed from the ground up for SSDs, the NVM Express® (NVMe®) base specification was initially created to help define how host software communicates with non-volatile memory across a PCI Express® (PCIe®) bus.
-It has quickly evolved into the industry standard for PCIe solid state drives (SSDs) in all form factors (U.2, M.2, AIC, EDSFF).
+It has quickly evolved into the industry standard for PCIe solid state drives (SSDs) in many form factors (U.2, M.2, AIC, EDSFF).
 The NVMe base specification offered an efficient interface, providing lower latency, that is more scalable for SSDs than legacy interfaces, like serial ATA (SATA).

-- Current Specification Version: NVMe 1.4b Specification
+- Current Specification Version: NVM Express Base Specification 2.0a

 - Older Versions of NVMe Specifications:

 - NVM Express 1.3d – Incorporates ECN 001 – 003, ECN 004a, and ECN 005 – 006.